IsaacVerm/mad-trick-explainer/README.md

 There's a handy tool to debug an Angular app called [Augury](https://augury.rangle.io/).

+## Deployment

+The application is deployed on Firebase.
+A project `mad-trick-explainer` needs to be created manually in the Firebase console.

+Deploy: `ng deploy`.

 ## Questions

 Open questions are logged in the GitHub issues section.